Conversations that Restore:

 Clinic dates and locations:

-Our horses are communicating with us all the time.
+Our horses communicate with us all the time.
 Their primary mode of communication is body language and on a subtler level, resonance.
 This workshop will teach you how to interpret these whispers of communication from your horse, opening the door to deeper levels of partnership.

 Calming Signals: If you’re standing next to your horse and he looks away, do you think he’s distracted or even disrespectful?
 When your horse yawns, is he sleepy or bored?
 If he moves slowly, is he lazy?
 Calming signals are the body language a horse uses to communicate both positive and negative feelings; messages that horses have for us, if we listen.
 It’s an equine-focused approach to haltering, leading exercises, and your body language.